-If your game integrates Google Play Game Services, you should keep in mind a number of considerations pertaining to achievements, sign-in, saving games, and multiplayer play.
+If your game integrates Google Play Game services, you should keep in mind a number of considerations pertaining to achievements, sign-in, saving games, and multiplayer play.

 Your game should include at least five (earnable) achievements.
 Only a user controlling gameplay from a supported input device should be able to earn achievements.
-For more information on achievements and how to implement them, see Achievements in Android.
+For more information about achievements and how to implement them, see Achievements in Android.

 Your game should attempt to sign the user in on launch.
 If the player declines sign-in several times in a row, your game should stop asking.
 Learn more about sign-in at Implementing Sign-in on Android.

-We highly recommend using Play Services Saved Games to store your game save.
+Use Google Play Services Saved Games to store your game save.
 Your game should bind game saves to a specific Google account, so as to be uniquely identifiable even across devices: Whether the player is using a handset or a TV, the game should be able to pull the game-save information from the same user account.

 You should also provide an option in your game's UI to allow the player to delete locally and